WebDevSiDotCom/WebDevSiDotCom/README.md

-Welcome to my GitHub profile!
-I am a web developer with a passion for creating beautiful and functional websites.
+Hello!
+I'm Web Dev Si, I am a web developer with a passion for creating beautiful and functional websites.

 My skills include: HTML, CSS, JavaScript, various web development frameworks such as React and Angular, SQL, Python (beginner level), and I'm always learning more, currently doing a few projects with GraphQL.